 SSU partners with Herff Jones to provide academic regalia rental and other graduation mementos.
-If you already ordered your cap and gown for Commencement, please contact Herff Jones customer service team at 1-800-837-4235 (Monday-Friday, 8 a.m. -5 p.m.
+If you already ordered your cap and gown for Commencement, please visit the Herff Jones Collegiate Regalia Return page or contact Herff Jones customer service team at 1-800-837-4235 (Monday-Friday, 8 a.m. -5 p.m.
 EST) to request a refund.

 Can I turn in my parking permit for a refund?

 I have a listed condition that increases my risk for contracting COVID-19.
 Can I be on campus?

 What do I do if I am feeling anxious and stressed about our current environment?

 Anxiety and fear about health emergencies can take a toll on everyone’ s well-being.
 There are several resources students may consider for assistance.